Trinidad and Tobago women's national football team

 The Trinidad and Tobago women's national football team is commonly known in their country as the Women Soca Warriors.
 They are one of the top women's national football teams in the Caribbean region along with Jamaica and Haiti.

-Trinidad & Tobago women's national football team is currently coached by Trinbagonian Kenwayne Jones, who was appointed, initially as an interim, on 18 October 2021.
+Trinidad and Tobago women's national football team is currently coached by Damian Briggs and Densill Theobald.
+They replaced Angus Eve, under whom they had originally served as assistant coaches.
+Eve resigned on 19 October 2025, only 20 days after being appointed by the TTFA.

 Team image

 Home stadium

 The national team plays their home games generally in one of three stadium in the country.
 Games of significant importance are usually played at the Hasely Crawford Stadium.
 However, many World Cup qualification matches have been played at the Queen's Park Oval, a multipurpose, but primarily cricket, stadium.
 Low profile games, such as international friendlies against other islands in the Caribbean, are played at the Marvin Lee Stadium.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.